Nosto/wiki-docs/apis/js-apis/popups/enabling-and-disabling-popups.md

 ## Enabling a Popup

-The following snippet enabled the specified popup.
+The following snippet enables the specified popup.

 ```javascript
 nostojs(api => {